7. METHODOLOGY

 The National Alliance collects and verifies the most up-to-date and thorough data on charter schools.
 However, some gaps in data inevitably occur.
 We calculate all statistics throughout the digest using the best available data and exclude any records for which no data were available.

-The National Alliance excludes known virtual schools* from enrollment share and locale analyses.
-While most virtual schools are flagged by CCD, the National Alliance also manually checks for cyber and hybrid schools.
-Additionally, the team looks for schools with student populations significantly exceeding what is expected based on location information, which often indicates virtual enrollment.
+The National Alliance excludes known virtual schools* from geospatial analyses.
+While most virtual schools are flagged by CCD, the Alliance conducts additional manual checks to identify cyber and hybrid schools.
+The team also reviews schools with unusually large student populations relative to their location, as this often signals virtual enrollment.

-NCES School District Finance Survey F-33: In order to calculate per-pupil revenue differences between sectors, the National Alliance utilized several key variables from the F-33 dataset.
-Specifically, MEMBERSCH was used for total district or charter LEA enrollment, TOTALREV was used for total public revenues, and AGCHRT denotes whether the school district included only charter schools (1), no charter schools (3), or a combination of both (2).
-For this analysis, the National Alliance did not include districts with an AGCHRT of 2 because it was not possible to differentiate between charter and non-charter funding levels within those districts.
-In regards to enrollment levels, observations with less than 20 students were removed from the dataset.
-The National Alliance also removed outlier records where per-pupil revenues were less than $3,000 per student or more than $100,000 per student.
+To examine differences in per-pupil revenues and per-pupil expenditures between sectors, the National Alliance relied on several key F-33 variables.
+Specifically, V33 was used for total district or charter LEA enrollment, TOTALREV was used for total public revenues, TOTALEXP was used to capture LEAs’ total expenditure, and AGCHRT denotes whether the school district included only charter schools (1), no charter schools (3), or a combination of both (2).
+Districts coded as mixed (AGCHRT = 2) were excluded, as it was not possible to distinguish between charter and non-charter finances within those entities.
+Records with suppressed values for enrollment, revenues, or expenditures were also removed.

 Citation Styles for “The Data Dashboard” or “Data Digest”